nicolamendini/cortical-wiring-economy/README.md

 ![Development of L4 and L2/3 orientation maps](demo_assets/03_orientation_maps.gif)

-## 4. A connection field the model was never shown
+## 4. A comparison with real connectivity

-The final learned L2/3 connection field is strikingly similar to an anatomical tracing from tree-shrew visual cortex.
-The biological example is from [Bosking et al. (1997)](https://doi.org/10.1523/JNEUROSCI.17-06-02112.1997).
+Samples of learned L2/3 connection fields show remarkably similar connectivity profiles in animal species.
+In the  figure, anatomical tracing from tree-shrew visual cortex from
+[Bosking et al. (1997)](https://doi.org/10.1523/JNEUROSCI.17-06-02112.1997).
-The model panel shows an importance sample from one neuron's learned patchy lateral excitation.
+The model panel shows an importance sample from one neuron's learned patchy lateral excitatory field.
 Its grey line marks that neuron's preferred orientation axis.
 A small continuous positional scatter makes the model lattice less conspicuous; its mean displacement is the same two-cell value explored in the [microdomains demo](https://github.com/nicolamendini/microdomains).